karolinachodera/dermatopik/README.md

 # Skin Observation Journal (Dziennik Obserwacji Skóry)

-This is a React project with an application for patients with atopic dermatitis, making it easier to control the course of the disease, care and treatment used.
+An application that helps patients with atopic dermatitis monitor their skin condition, skin care use, and medications intake, and record their observations.

+## Technologies and tools

+- HTML
+- CSS, Sass
+- Javascript, TypeScript
+- React
+- react-chartjs-2
+- Firebase

 ## Features

+- logging in
+- checklists of medication intake and skin care use
+- notes
-- SCORAD evaluation - assessment of the severity of the disease based on the symptoms experienced
+- skin condition assessment form (SCORAD evaluation - assessment of the severity of the disease based on the symptoms experienced)
+- storing lists and history of results in a database
+- routing between views, while maintaining aesthetic appearance and good programming practices

 ## Features to add

+- tab with information and instruction

 ## Further improvements

+- form validation
-- add TypeScript
+- testing
-- divide bodyPartsData into two arrays - for front body parts and for back body parts